JayMalli/JayMalli/README.md

 <p>

-  - 🗨️I prefer technology orientened talks, discuss new ideas as well as reality based thoughts 🗯️ rather than normal talks, So feel free to talk me.😎
+  - 🗨️ I prefer technology orientened talks, discuss new ideas as well as reality based thoughts 🗯️ rather than normal talks, So feel free to talk me.😎

 </p>